Effects of removing in-feed antibiotics and zinc oxide on the taxonomy and functionality of the microbiota in post weaning pigs

 Description: Differences in species abundance, returned by LEfSe, most likely explaining the differences among dietary treatments.
 (A) Species associated with each dietary treatment in the analysis of global species data.

-Abundance in Group 1: increased abundance in Antibiotic (Ab) global data set
+Abundance in Group 1: increased abundance in Antibiotic (Ab) treatment - Global data set

 NCBI Quality ControlLinks